shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 **Introduction**

-Nepal boasts a rich tapestry of ethnic cuisines, each reflecting the unique culture and heritage of its people.
+Nepal boasts a rich tradition of ethnic cuisines, each reflecting the unique culture and heritage of its people.
 However, despite their diversity and flavor, these cuisines haven't received the recognition they deserve, with limited presence in both mid-range and high-end restaurants.
 This proposal outlines a two-pronged approach to address this gap, aiming to:

 * **Increase awareness and appreciation** of Nepali ethnic cuisines domestically and internationally.
 * **Empower restaurant entrepreneurs** by providing resources and reducing entry barriers.